Pepperdine hosts Portland after Williams’ 23-point game - WTOP News

 Malibu, California; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: Portland faces Pepperdine after Cameron Williams scored 23 points in Portland’s 82-76 victory against the Oregon State Beavers.
+BOTTOM LINE: Portland takes on Pepperdine after Cameron Williams scored 23 points in Portland’s 82-76 win over the Oregon State Beavers.

-The Waves have gone 4-7 at home.
-Pepperdine is 2-3 when it has fewer turnovers than its opponents and averages 12.1 turnovers per game.
+The Waves are 4-7 in home games.
+Pepperdine has a 3-8 record in games decided by at least 10 points.

-The Pilots are 2-4 in WCC play.
-Portland ranks seventh in the WCC with 23.0 defensive rebounds per game led by Williams averaging 3.6.
+The Pilots are 2-4 in conference games.
+Portland has a 5-6 record in games decided by at least 10 points.

-Pepperdine’s average of 6.6 made 3-pointers per game is 3.6 fewer made shots on average than the 10.2 per game Portland gives up.
+Pepperdine is shooting 42.1% from the field this season, 2.5 percentage points lower than the 44.6% Portland allows to opponents.
 Portland averages 6.3 made 3-pointers per game this season, 2.5 fewer made shots on average than the 8.8 per game Pepperdine allows.

-The Waves and Pilots square off Wednesday for the first time in WCC play this season.
+The Waves and Pilots face off Wednesday for the first time in WCC play this season.

-Williams is averaging 12.4 points and 5.5 rebounds for the Pilots.
-Joel Foxwell is averaging 2.1 made 3-pointers over the last 10 games.
+Joel Foxwell is averaging 14.6 points and 7.2 assists for the Pilots.
+Williams is averaging 14.0 points over the last 10 games.

 LAST 10 GAMES: Waves: 2-8, averaging 64.4 points, 27.1 rebounds, 12.9 assists, 6.1 steals and 1.5 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 75.7 points per game.